rachitnigam/rachitnigam.com/content/post/first-two-years.md

 The ups and downs of research were expected.
 The ups and downs of life were not (injuries and global pandemics).
 This post leaves out a lot of my personal
-accomplishments: I made a lot of friends, I took up biking and baking, I got healthier etc. Submitting my first paper was a big accomplishment for me but I don't I like the way I got to it.
+accomplishments: I made a lot of friends, I took up biking and baking, I got healthier, etc. Submitting my first paper was a big accomplishment for me but I don't I like the way I got to it.
 I sacrificed my personal health (due to my own work ethic) and injured myself.
 Going forward, I want to set better boundaries and think harder about the trade-offs between my life and my